Devil (2024 film)

 Devil is a 2024 Indian Tamil-language horror thriller film written and directed by Aathityaa.
 The film stars Vidharth, Thrigun and Poorna in the lead roles.
 The film was produced by Radhakrishnan and Hari under the banners of Maruti Films and H Pictures.

 Plot

 Hema and Roshan meet in an accident.
 Next, it delves into the story of Alex and Hema's marriage which takes place in the past.
-Their marriage meets a tragic fate due to Alex's affair with his colleague Sophie.
+Their marriage meets a tragic fate due to Alex's affair with his colleague Sophia.